janetbaby/janet-blog/_posts/2024-08-10-sql-queries-for-financial-accounting.md

 ```
 This allows you to quickly review whether debits and credits are balanced, a critical step in monthly close.

-3. Aged Receivables Report
+## 3. Aged Receivables Report
 An aged receivables report helps you identify overdue customer balances.
-Assume you have an invoices table with invoice_date and due_date fields.
+Assume you have an `invoices` table with `invoice_date` and `due_date` fields.

 ```sql
 SELECT customer_id,